unavi-xyz/unavi/crates/unavi-server/README.md

 ## Architecture

-Home server functionality is divided into separate services.
+Server functionality is organized into separate features.
-Each service can be enabled or disabled, allowing for flexibility in deployment.
+Each feature can be enabled or disabled, allowing for flexibility in deployment.

-For example, I may want to run a lightweight server that only handles user identity, and disable the other services.
+For example, I may want to run a lightweight server that only handles social functionality, and disable the other features.
 Or I may want to split up my server and run worlds on a separate machine.

-## Services
+## Features

 ### DB